Universal graph representation of stabilizer codes

 In this paper, we argue that a different approach based on graphs to represent stabilizer codes may also prove useful for the development and analysis of quantum codes.
 The employment of graphs in code construction has a rich history in coding theory.
-Classically, Tanner graphs, which encode a classical linear code into a bipartite graph, built the bridge between expander graphs and classical codes and significantly contributed to modern classical coding~\cite{sipser1996expander}.
-In the quantum realm, graph reasoning---specifically the topological structure of Euclidean lattices with periodic boundary conditions---motivated the development of the toric and other surface codes~\cite{kitaev2003fault,bravyi2024high}.
+Classical codes are described by a $(n-k) \times n$ binary matrix $H$ whose kernel over $\mathbb{F}_2$ defines the code space.
+Just as it is not obvious which tables of Paulis constitute good stabilizer codes, so too is it a priori unclear which tables of bits correspond to classical codes.
+Consequently, graph representations such as Tanner graphs, which encode $H$ into a bipartite graph, were developed to give insight into classical code construction.
+Tanner graphs built the bridge between expander graphs and classical codes and significantly contributed to modern classical coding through the utilization of graph theory insights~\cite{sipser1996expander}.
+Even in the quantum realm, graph reasoning has already enabled breakthroughs in constructions of CSS codes.
+Most famously, the topological structure of Euclidean lattices with periodic boundary conditions motivated the development of the toric and other surface codes~\cite{kitaev2003fault,bravyi2024high}.
 The toric code was even shown to be efficiently decoded by way of classical graph algorithms, in particular Edmonds' minimum weight perfect matching~\cite{edmonds1965maximum,edmonds1965paths}.
 Outside of quantum coding, tensor networks have played a key role in quantum simulation and algorithm design.

-The critical contributions of graphs in both classical and quantum coding in many specific constructive cases naturally lead to the questions of (a) what the most general graph techniques on stabilizer codes are and (b) how useful such a representation is for a variety of important coding tasks.
+The critical contributions of graphs in both classical and quantum coding in many specific constructive cases naturally lead to the question of whether one can use graph theory to study additive quantum codes in the most general sense.
+That is, can we devise graph techniques to reason about quantum stabilizer codes in an inherently general quantum manner, without having to restrict ourselves to CSS codes and thereby reduce the problem to classical codes?
+This paper takes a step towards answering this question by exploring (a) what the most general graph techniques on stabilizer codes are without relying on classical codes and CSS products and (b) how useful such a representation is for a variety of important coding tasks.